PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 In other words, `crosswalk-<version>/<release_number>` simply contains a certain number of commits made by Crosswalk contributors on top of an upstream branch.

-At least for now, we do not keep `lkgr` branches.

 ## Rebasing blink-crosswalk
 Let's start with the dependency deepest down the stack we have: Blink.
 Most of the time, rebasing Blink should be trivial: not only are fork-specific commits discouraged in general, but Blink normally serves Crosswalk's purposes just fine without requiring any changes from our part.